 The Source Bulk Foods view this type of shopping as a way to ‘contribute to the sustainability of the environment and support organisations, charities and communities that are leading the push for a better, cleaner world.’

-I’ve just started shopping at my local bulk foods store and have loved how easy and simple the process is to collect the food items I need.
-They have all the dry goods you could possibly need, so I only need to go to the local farmer’s market on the weekends to collect fresh goods.
+I’ve loved how easy and simple the process is of shopping at the bulk foods store, and how easy it is to collect any of the food items I need.
+They have all the dry goods you could possibly need, so I only need to go to the local farmers market on the weekends to collect fresh goods.

 When you shop bulk, stock up on your healthy flours, seeds, nuts, legumes, etc. so your pantry is full of the things you need, ready for meal preps.
 You do end up spending a little more up front, but you can save loads over the long-term.

 How I do this…

-The most common way: Schedule a time to go to the bulk foods store nearest you with your reusable bags and jars.
+Schedule a time to go to the bulk foods store nearest you with your reusable bags, containers, and jars.
 Fill up.
 Bring home and store in airtight, bug-proof jars.
 Then use your ingredients as needed!
 Keep an updated list of the things you need restocked for the next bulk store run.

 Local Organic Farmers Market

 Values: ~ Zero-waste ~ Organic ~ Affordable ~ Natural ~ Australian sourced ingredients (all locally grown) ~

-Products: 100% organic certified fresh, seasonal and local produce.
+Products: 100 percent organic certified fresh, seasonal and local produce.

-They only ever sell 100% certified organic produce (at this particular market), which is the ONLY food production system that is policed.
+The local organic farmers market can only sell 100% certified organic produce, which is the ONLY food production system that is policed.
 They guarantee truly chemical-free, clean, healthy, nutrient-dense food.
 Their Certified Organic farmers are regularly inspected, soils are tested, environmental care and animal care are guaranteed, and they pay fees to be classified as “CERTIFIED ORGANIC.”

 During the course of each month, this market also arranges different community stalls which promote environmental awareness, and natural health practices and activities.